Jeb Bush strikes softer tone at start of White House run

 Bush criticized former secretary of state Hillary Clinton, the front-runner for the Democratic nomination in 2016.

-“With their phone-it-in foreign policy, the Obama-Clinton-Kerry team is leaving a legacy of crises uncontained, violence unopposed, enemies unnamed, friends undefended, and alliances unraveling,” he said.
+“With their phone-it-in foreign policy, the Obama-Clinton-Kerry team is leaving a legacy of crises uncontained, violence unopposed, enemies unnamed, friends undefended, and alliances unravelling,” he said.

 Democrats made sure to remind voters of the George W. Bush’s record.